kelvintawe12/individualproject2/DOCS_DESIGN_SUMMARY.md

 ## Database model (Firestore)

-Collections and key fields used in the app:
+Collections and key fields used in the detailed app:

 - users/{uid}
   - displayName: string